Freaky2164/TowerDefense/Projektmanagement/UseCases/Create_Game.md

 ## 1.1 Brief Description

 This use case allows users to start a game.
-He can either create a new game.
+He create's a new game here.
 This is neccecary for playing the game, since you can't play without an existing game.

 ## 1.2 Mockup
 ![Create Game](../MockUps/Create_Game.png)